lbrodziak/aws-security-with-iam/README.md

 ### Stopping the development instance

-Next, when I tried to stop the development instance it failed.
-This was because the group policy allows users only to change EC instances that are tegged with develpment tag.
+Next, when I tried to stop the development instance it passed.
+This was because the group policy allows users only to change EC instances that are tagged with develpment tag.

 ![Image](http://learn.nextwork.org/surprised_maroon_fierce_chinese_gooseberry/uploads/aws-security-iam_1811801c)